-Number of journeys: The journey means the travelled distance between each origin and destination.
-In case of recurring transport (if the origin, the destination and weigth of goods carried are the same) it is sufficient
+(4) Number of journeys: The journey means the travelled distance between each origin and destination.
+In case of recurring transport (if the origin, the destination and weight of goods carried are the same), it is sufficient to complete one row only and indicate the number of journeys in column "k" (provided the same transport was repeated on the same day).
+In this case write the information for one journey only in columns "c" to "j".

-5) Type of transport: 1= Hire or reward, 2= Own account
+(5) Type of transport: 1= Hire or reward, 2= Own account.

-IV.
-Delivery and/or collection journeys during the survey
+Section 5.
+Description of the delivery and/or colection journeys carried out by the vehicle during the survey week